go-openapi/.github/.github/pull_request_template.md

----
+## Change type

-name: 'Please select: 🆕 New feature or enhancement|🔧 Bug fix'|📃 Documentation update'
+Please select: 🆕 New feature or enhancement|🔧 Bug fix'|📃 Documentation update
-about: Help us enhance go-openapi by adding or improving features
-title: ''
-labels: [enhancement]
-assignees: ''

----

 ## Short description
 <!-- Please provide a short description of your change -->